Commissions of inquiry

 You should start creating and managing records from the moment the commission is established.

-Commissions must also comply with Information Standard 40: Recordkeeping (IS40) and Information Standard 31: Retention and disposal of public records (IS31).
-These are designed to help public authorities meet their recordkeeping obligations under the Act.
+Commissions must also comply with the Records Governance Policy.
+This is designed to help public authorities meet their recordkeeping obligations under the Act.

 Types of records created